keithasaurus/koda-validate/docs/index.rst

    Invalid(err_type=TypeErr(expected_type=<class 'str'>), ...)

-For both valid and invalid cases, we can see that we get a result back -- no exceptions thrown (note that we truncated the representation of the ``Invalid`` instance for brevity.)
+For both valid and invalid cases, we can see that we get a result back -- no exceptions are thrown (note that we truncated the representation of the :class:`Invalid` instance for brevity).

-More info about errors can be found at :ref:`philosophy/errors:Errors`.
+Working with :class:`Valid` and :class:`Invalid` types is covered more in :ref:`how_to/results:Validation Results`.

 ----------------